-In other words, as rates dropped we were gaining, and now that rates popped up we are losing.
-But since we have only lost what we gained, aren’t things even?
-We are really still ahead of the game, because we are far from historically average rates, in fact, we are still almost 2% away from average.
+In other words, as rates dropped we were gaining ground due to lower rates.
+And now that rates popped up we are losing ground due to higher rates.
+But since we have only lost what we originally gained, aren’t things even?
+We are really still ahead of the game, because we are far from historically average rates.
+In fact, we are still almost 2% away from average.
 So to me, we are still in positive territory!

 This brings me to a question of my own about interest rates.
 If rates rise 1%, where and how does that affect housing prices?
 If some potential homebuyers pull out of the marketplace, that will affect supply and demand.
 Some potential homebuyers that still stay in the marketplace may decide that the $700,000 house they were looking at is now no longer worth $700,000 to them in light of current rates being a lot higher.
-So do buyers start to offer less, or at least stop being so aggressive in their offers in offering above the asking price, which they were forced to do in light of competition and low inventory?
+So do buyers start to offer less, or at least stop being so aggressive in their offers in offering above the asking price?
 Do sellers start to see the shift in buyer demand, and then more sellers will put houses on the market that they had maybe planned to hold off on in light of increasing real estate prices over the last year or two?
 Does that cause even more pressure that changes the supply versus demand equation in housing?